GateNLP/gateplugin-Python/docs/index.md

 ### PythonPr Runtime Parameters

-* `debugMode` (Boolean, default: false): if set to `true` more information about what the PR does is provided in the message pane.
+* `loggingLevel` (drop down selection, default: INFO): choose the logging level to use in python.
+If DEBUG is used, then some additional information is also logged as info on the Java side.
 * `programParams` (FeatureMap, default: empy): this can be used to pass on arbitrary parameters to the functions run on the Python side, via the `**kwargs` of the invoked method.
 Though this is a `FeatureMap`, the type of the key should be `String` and the type of each value should be something that can be serialized as JSON.
 In addition to the parameters specified here, the following